josephrexme/josephrex.me/_posts/2015-07-26-throttling-and-debouncing-input-handlers.md

 > You may wanna debounce inputs on that one.
 I use this plugin for that <http://benalman.com/projects/jquery-throttle-debounce-plugin/>

 I didn't understand what he was saying but I couldn't express how much I was confused so I decided to play the *I get it* character.
-While I found the solution to what I really needed as a JavaScript script kiddie, of course I didn't understand what the solution was doing neither could I explain how it worked but I used it anyway.
+While I found the solution to what I really needed as a JavaScript script kiddie, of course I didn't understand what the solution was doing and I could not explain how it worked either but I used it anyway.
 I had since bookmarked that link telling myself **This will be useful some day**.
-That day has come and I've used it on couple of projects.
+That day has come and I've used it on a couple of projects.
 I'll go through what it does.

 A common example here is scroll events which [Paul Lewis][1] explained properly and more clearly than I can in a [Rendering Performance article][2] he wrote at Google.
 He wrote about scroll events and touch events and mentioned how these input handlers are scheduled to run after `requestAnimationFrame` callbacks.

-[Chris Coyier][3] also recently wrote about [the difference between throttling and debouncing][4] which he metioned he had been confused about them just as I stayed confused about them for long.
+[Chris Coyier][3] also recently wrote about [the difference between throttling and debouncing][4] where he metioned that he had been confused about them the same way I've stayed confused about them for long.
 I'll rehash how he explained the difference.

 **Throttling:** It enforces a maximum number of times a function can be called over a time.
 It says you can't call this function more than once in X duration.